Skip to main content

 The game's stability is a mixed bag, with users reporting occasional bugs such as unit movement issues, combat interruptions, and unresponsive controls that can disrupt gameplay.
 While some players find the experience enjoyable despite these glitches, others express frustration over the frequency and impact of these bugs, suggesting that the game may need further refinement to enhance its overall stability.

-• “Overall, the game is currently a little barebones, low on maps, creation tools, settings, etc. However, I feel that this game will shape up well and is generally bug-free.”
+• “Overall, the game is a little barebones at the moment, low on maps, creation tools, and settings.
+However, I feel that this game will shape up well and is generally bug-free.”

 • “The game can be a little buggy sometimes; units get moved when they are too close and combat breaks.
 I had one weird movement bug as well, but in 51 hours, that's all.”